This article reviews some definitions and common psychology concepts behind investing for retirement

-Millennials are way too conservative (well, financially speaking, at least).
-According to a Wall Street Journal analysis, twentysomethings’ most common money mistake is investing too conservatively, putting too much money into cash and bonds and not enough into equities.
-It’s understandable – between coming of age during the Great Recession, graduating into anemic job markets, and carrying record amounts of student loan debt, it’s no wonder that millennials are gun-shy about investing aggressively.
+According to a Wall Street Journal analysis, younger investors’ most common money mistake is investing too conservatively, putting too much money into cash and bonds, and not enough into equities.

 Check out our 401(k) and Retirement Learning Center for more resources like this one.

 Back to basics: Defining investment portfolios and comparing investment strategies

 Before we dive into defining what a “conservative” investing strategy might look like, and what differentiates it from an “aggressive” one, let’s first cover, at a high level, what’s in an investment portfolio?

 What’s in an investment portfolio?

 An investment portfolio can consist of a variety of financial vehicles, including, but not limited to, money market funds, bonds, stocks, and more.